-Differences in language learning process and learning environment more objectively and rationally the foreign language learning and education.
+The process of language learning essentially involves the perception and interaction between the language learning environment and the brain's innate neurocognitive mechanism.
+An in-depth comparison of the differences in the infants' native language learning and the adults' foreign language learning can help us learn more objectively and rationally the foreign language learning and education.
 Usually we always think that infants can learn and master their native language easily without spending too much effort.
 However, although infants seems naturally relaxed in their native language learning, this process is far from being as simple as we thought.
-Stadler et al (Stadler & Frensch, 1998), found that infants need to continuously receive two to three years of continuous stimulation of the native language environment after birth in order to be able to basically build and form a relatively fixed native language speech recognition perception map and speech vocal nerve link in the brain.
+Stadler & Frensch, (1998) found that infants need to continuously receive two to three years of continuous stimulation of the native language environment after birth in order to be able to basically build and form a relatively fixed native language speech recognition perception map and speech vocal nerve link in the brain.
 It's not a quick and easy process for infants to learn the pronunciation of the native language, but a gradual process.
 In this process, the infant's brain cognitive neural network has received a lot of unconscious deep-level learning and training.